oat-sa/taohub-user-guide/User Guide 3.2/Proctoring/proctoring.md

 Carry out Step 5 below if you wish to simulate a test situation in order to experiment with the proctoring option.

-**5.** Simulating a Test Scenario as proctor
+**5.** Testing the proctoring functionality

-To simulate a test scenario using proctoring, you need to log in as both proctor and test-taker.
+To try out the proctor functionality you will need to simulate a test scenario.
+To do this, log in as both proctor and test-taker.
 If this is to be done on one computer, you either need to use two different web browsers, or one browser which is set up in one instance in regular mode and in another instance in private mode.

 Log in as a test-taker on one of the browsers, and as a Proctor on the other.
 Continue the procedure above from step 4.